 The McMahan family in Washington keeps its barn and milking parlor nice and clean for the cows.

 Farmers put a lot of time and thought into designing barns for cattle comfort.
 They consider the direction the barn is built, how well water will drain from it, wind direction, where sunlight will hit and more.
 Fans are strategically placed for the best air flow.

 Farmers also don’t want pesky flies bothering their herds.
 Enter the fly vacuum.
 These contraptions can be placed on the path cows pass through as they come back from pasture on their way to get milked.
 As cows walk through single file, air blows the flies off the cows, and a vacuum collects them in a removable bag.
 Sometimes the cows appreciate the flow of air inside the vacuum so much that they need a nudge from behind to keep moving!
 Fly vacuums dramatically decrease the number of flies on a farm and increase cow comfort.

-Another way to keep flies under control is by releasing parasitic wasps around fly breeding areas.
+Another way to keep flies under control is by releasing parasitic wasps around fly-breeding areas.
 Some Organic Valley farmers who have used parasitic wasps for many years report that their farms’ fly populations are nearly nonexistent.
-These wasps don’t bother the cows or people, so they’re a win-win!
+These wasps don’t bother the cows or people!

 Birds also provide excellent fly control.
-Farmers encourage swallows, purple martins, and bluebirds by building birdhouses and providing attractive nesting areas.
+Farmers encourage birds like swallows, purple martins and bluebirds by building birdhouses and providing attractive nesting areas.

 Lining Up to Get Brushed